TheVetDev/TheVetDev/README.md

 ---

 Developer at large and drinker of too much coffee☕... actually, is there such a thing as too much coffee?
-Love Python🐍 tolerate JS.
-Someday will delve into Rust.
+Love Rust🦀 tolerate JS.
+Someday will delve more into Ruby💎.
 I also work on the Documentation Team at [Vetswhocode.io](https://vetswhocode.io) who were so kind as to introduce me to the crazy world of developing.

 ---